 - Undertake training in academic integrity and research integrity as required.

 - Model academic integrity to students.
-For example, acknowledge the scholarly work of others used in your own teaching and research and demonstrating the integrity of your academic decisions about students.
+For example, acknowledge the scholarly work of others used in your own teaching and research and demonstrate the integrity of your academic decisions about students.

 - Explain the requirements for responsible conduct of research as stated in the Research Policy when a coursework subject involves research with human subjects , and any specific arrangements to meet these requirements for the research task.

 - In core subjects for students who are about to undertake a research component of a coursework course, explain the requirements for responsible conduct of research stated in the Research Policy, and any specific arrangements to meet these requirements for research in the course.